The Harvard Crimson: 21st century

 During the COVID-19 pandemic, The Crimson abruptly switched to an internet-only format in March 2020.
 Paper editions were later restored during the fall 2021 semester.
 In July 2022, the paper announced that it was changing from daily to weekly issues that fall as part of a shift to digital-first journalism.

 On April 29, 2022, the paper editorialized support for the BDS movement.
 In a May 1, 2022 editorial, the editors wrote, "We are proud to finally lend our support to both Palestinian liberation and BDS — and we call on everyone to do the same."
 The paper's editorial board admitted that where it previously held a "skeptical" stance on the matter, it has now shifted to fully supporting the BDS campaign, insisting that, "The weight of this moment — of Israel's human rights and international law violations and of Palestine's cry for freedom — demands this step".

+In 2024, The Crimson scooped national outlets to the news that Claudine Gay would be resigning her post after a tumultuous semester in office.

+In May 2024, the newspaper announced it has raised $15 million through a capital campaign launched in 2020.
+The goal was to get $6 million for innovation, $6 million for its financial aid program and $3 million for building renovations, which had not seen a major renovation in 35 years.
+The funds will be stored in an organizational trust managed by Crimson alumni.

 Building

 The Crimson commissioned its headquarters building at 14 Plympton Street in the Harvard Square area in 1915.
-It was designed by Jardine, Hill & Murdoch, and has been called "stolid, institutional and boring.
+It was designed by Jardine, Hill & Murdock, and has been called "stolid, institutional and boring.
 All the things the Crimson isn't."